jonnybazookatone/ADSELK/docs/LoggingSpecification.md

 | #1   | -      | RB    | MQB      | -    |
 | #2   | RB     | MQB   | RB       | RB   |
 | #3   | MQB    | -     | -        | MQB  |

+## Alternatives

+  1. AmazonCloudWatch
+  1. FluentD
+  1. AmazonKinesis

+### CloudWatch

+This service is given freely by AWS.
+It is also simple to setup, requiring there to be an AmazonAgent installed on the service you are running (e.g., an EC2 instance).
+The AmazonAgent will then forward the relevant logs to CloudWatch.
+You can then place free metrics on the logs you define.
+However, these metrics are fairly simple, allowing only simple counters to be implemented, e.g., "How many 200 responses have occurred", etc. For this reason, CloudWatch is too simple for our purposes.

+### FluentD

+FluentD can be used instead of logstash.
+However, given a few comments made in this post, it does not make a huge difference between the two.
+One *major* reason to pick logstash is that it was designed to parse log files rather than FluentD which was designed for easy movement of log files.
+I refer the reader to look at this blog post, and for now will not delve further into the details of FluentD: http://jasonwilder.com/blog/2013/11/19/fluentd-vs-logstash/

+### AmazonKinesis

+Amazon Kinesis is a service that allows you to send input *streams* of data, that are then forwarded to other services, e.g., S3, EC2 instances, RDBs, etc. They charge per PUT request.
+Currently, I do not foresee a big use case in our situation (as of yet), but it may be used in our stack at a later stage.
+This would be one way to ensure some sort of queuing system like RabbitMQ, that would also scale nicely, without us having to roll our own.
+However, it is possible we do not even reach the level of data throughput to justify using this service. https://aws.amazon.com/kinesis